Hyrtsi/Zoo/README.md

 One could model the friends of all animals as a graph: one node for each animal, connections between nodes represent friendship.
 Then, interactions that change friendship change the connections.

 A way to implement this is to set up a `n x n` matrix where each cell represents whether there is a friendship between two animals.
 For instance, `friends[i][j]` is `1` if animal `i` and `j` are friends.
-The matrix would be symmetrical along the diagonal.
+The matrix would be symmetrical along the diagonal so there would also be obsolete information in the data structure.
+In a considerably big zoo, the data structure could be flattened into 1D vector for faster search.

 This seemed overkill (and especially *boring*) at first so in the end the friendship was modeled with simply having list of animal IDs in a vector and editing that accordingly upon friendship updates.